codegallivant/automated-whatsapp-interview-messenger/readme.md

     self.chrome_options.executable_path="path/to/chromedriver"
     browser = webdriver.Chrome(options=self.chrome_options)
     ```
+## Download service account credentials file
+Set the service account credentials in ``sac_creds/credentials.json``.
+This is used to authenticate with the service account used to pull details from the google sheet and add notification status.

 ## Set template message
 Modify/create a file called `message.txt` in the same directory as the script and set the contents.
 Use the format ``${variable_name}`` to insert variables like ``name`` or ``interview_time`` etc. For example: